digitallyinduced/ihp/Guide/your-first-project.markdown

 ### New Types

 Let's first take a closer look at the changes in `Web/Types.hs`.
-Here a new data structures was created:
+Here a new data structure was created:

 ```haskell